 Stuffed Mushrooms are the perfect make-ahead appetizer recipe.
 Just pop them in the oven when you’re ready to serve.
 Yum!

 I first wrote about these Stuffed Mushrooms when I was 34 weeks pregnant with my 4th kiddo (unknown to me then, but my only girl!), and I was utterly and thoroughly obsessed with all things bacon and cheese.
 Truth be told, I still am.
 Serve them alongside sherbet punch, a tower of chicken nachos, and some southwestern eggrolls.

-Stuffed Mushrooms Ingredients
+Stuffed Mushroom Ingredients

 - Mushrooms – I like to use basic white mushrooms or baby portabello mushrooms for this recipe.
 They’re the perfect size to pop into your mouth in one bit.